Coronavirus digest: Steinmeier says vaccination start 'a day of hope' as EU approves use | DW | 21.12.2020

 German President Frank-Walter Steinmeier on Monday said the introduction of the newly approved BioNTech-Pfizer coronavirus vaccination would be "a day of hope" and told citizens that getting inoculated against the deadly virus was an "act of solidarity with all of humanity."
 Steinmeier said broad immunization was needed to stop the spread of a virus that has killed more than 20,000 people in Germany — with 10,000 dying in the first three weeks of December alone.
 He added that the government has no plans for compulsory immunization.

-The president also announced that Germany would hold a special memorial service honoring the lives of those killed by the pandemic, saying that he "will speak with other branches of government to find an appropriate date next year."
+The president also announced that Germany would hold a special memorial service honoring the lives of those killed by the pandemic.
+He said that he "will speak with other branches of government to find an appropriate date next year."
 Not only will victims be remembered but Steinmeier said the act would show support and empathy for all those whom they left behind as well as those still battling the disease.

 The European Medicines Agency (EMA) approved the use of the BioNTech-Pfizer vaccine.